ccbogel/QualCoder/README.md

  Wait, until all modules are installed .

-4. Build and install Qualcoder
+4. Build and install Qualcoder, from the downloaded folder type

 `py setup.py install`